ARANESP® (darbepoetin alfa) Dialysis HCP Information

 See More

-ARANESP® (darbepoetin alfa) Important Safety Information, including Boxed WARNINGS
+ARANESP® (darbepoetin alfa) and EPOGEN® (epoetin alfa) Important Safety Information, including Boxed WARNINGS

 WARNING: ESAs INCREASE THE RISK OF DEATH, MYOCARDIAL INFARCTION, STROKE, VENOUS THROMBOEMBOLISM, THROMBOSIS OF VASCULAR ACCESS AND TUMOR PROGRESSION OR RECURRENCE